Bhagavad Gita Chapter 11 Verse 49 Meaning

 What is the main idea of Bhagavad Gita 11.49?

+At this point in Vishvarupa Darshana Yoga, Krishna deepens His teaching on cosmic vision.
 Do not be afraid, nor be bewildered on seeing such a terrible form of Mine; with your fear dispelled and with a gladdened heart, now behold again this former form of Mine.
-This verse emphasizes universal form with clarity and purpose.
+The verse advances the dialogue by...

 How can I apply Bhagavad Gita 11.49 in daily life?